Tokyo DisneySea Guide: The Best DisneySea Rides and How to Plan 1-Day Itinerary

 Share this article: Share on Facebook Share on Pinterest

-In this article, I’ll rank and review the best DisneySea rides, explain how Fast Passes (aka Premier Access Passes) and anniversary passes and all the other passes work (way to make things complicated, Disney!), and give you my top tips for planning your own DisneySea visit.
+In this article, I’ll rank and review the best DisneySea rides, give you a suggestion for DisneySea Itinerary and explain how Fast Passes (aka Premier Access Passes) and anniversary passes and all the other passes work (way to make things complicated, Disney!), and give you my top tips for planning your own DisneySea visit.

 Ready?
 "To all who come to this happy place, welcome!"—Walt Disney during the dedication speech at the opening of Disneyland in Anaheim, California, on July 17, 1955.